House sheathing is the panel layer that turns framing into a working shell.

 Older sheathing gets misunderstood

-Before covering an older wall again, check corners, openings, racking resistance, water staining, softness, and whether the new siding or insulation needs a stronger backing.
+Before covering an older wall again, check corners, openings, racking resistance, water staining, softness, and whether the new siding or insulation needs stronger backing.

 Installing siding over weak or missing sheathing